Don’t fight the future, whatever it turns out to be

 Strategic and tactical.
 Thinking strategically about the future isn’t just about being smart.
 It’s about being focused and multifarious at once, strategic and tactical simultaneously.

-There are organizations that have trained themselves to do this habitually—GE is one, IBM another.
+There are organizations that have trained themselves to do this habitually—Amazon is one, Siemens another.
 Their approach to strategic exploration is to think about what might happen in the wide world that is beyond their control.
 That gets them thinking about new demands from customers.
 What would success look like then?
 And what might make them fail?

 Most organizations struggle to think this way.
 Senior leadership is often uninterested in huge departures from their current strategic view, especially if the current strategic view seems to work just fine.